jlizakowski/headlight_detector/readme.md

 * Optionally, a second panel allows differential light collection, to reduce ambient signals.
 * The solar panel is mounted on a metal enclosure (altoids tin) to block RF noise.
 * The signal is transmitted as a differential pair, via a stereo headphone jack

+Status: Working.
+Tested at close range.
+Circuit may need to change for long distance.

 ![Solar Panel Module](/doc/solar_panel.jpg)

 ###GnuRadio (software-defined radio) to detect the RPM signature(s)